 For example, Tesla models with over 300 miles of range all have starting prices over $60,000.
 The all-electric 2022 Chevy Bolt is a cheaper alternative, with starting costs in the mid $30,000s, but it only offers 259 miles of range.

 Hybrids tend to be a bit more affordable, with many models available in the $20,000 to $30,000 range.
 For example, the 2022 Toyota Prius Prime is available at a starting price of around $28,000.

 One of the reasons why electric cars are more expensive is not only due to the need for more powerful batteries to increase their range, but also because of the complex software required to operate the car.
 However, this is only taking into consideration the initial costs.
 When it comes to ongoing costs, things are a little bit different.

 When it comes to maintenance costs, a hybrid car will most likely cost more to own than an electric car.

-The reason is simple: a hybrid car has all the moving parts of a fuel-powered car.
-When you have moving parts inside of anything, they are likely going to experience wear and tear over time, which, in turn, may require repair or replacement.
-In addition to potentially having to pay for repairs or replacements when it comes to the internal combustion engine and its many components, you will also need to pay for gas, even if it's not as often as you would for a traditional gas-powered vehicle.
+The reason is simple: a hybrid car has all the moving parts of a gas-powered car.
+When you have moving parts inside of anything, they are likely going to experience wear and tear over time, and will eventually require repair or replacement.
+This definitely applies to an internal combustion engine and its many components.

 You'll also need to pay for basic tune-up costs, such as having your oil changed.
 How often you need to have your oil changed depends on the model hybrid you drive.
 For example, a newer Toyota Prius requires an oil change after the first 5,000 miles or the first six months.